OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 It will take multiple deployments to delete those columns from the database.

-1. The deployment adds `CustomerFullName` to the customer table.  `CustomerFistName` and `CustomerLastName` are needed because the older code still references them.
+1. The deployment adds `CustomerFullName` to the customer table.  `CustomerFirstName` and `CustomerLastName` are needed because the older code still references them.
 2. Another deployment occurs and the code removes all references to `CustomerFirstName` and `CustomerLastName`.
 3. Final deployment deletes `CustomerFirstName` and `CustomerLastName` from the database.